How to stay safe online: Personal Information

 Using some of the tools we've mentioned in part two on browsing, such as Norton Safe Search - a search engine powered by Ask.com - will help to protect you further.

 Double check the web address

 Like email phishing scams, you can also come across replica sites occasionally just by browsing in the wrong places too.
-Sites can be made to replicate trusted online shops, such as Amazon, as well as banks.
+Sites can be made that replicate trusted online shops, such as Amazon, as well as banks.

 Secure your wireless network

 Before you start doing next year's Christmas shopping in the sales, it's also worth double-checking that your wireless network - if you're using one - is secure too.

 Wireless networks can be hacked into and the information you send and receive whilst online can be intercepted if your network is left open.

 Find out more about how to do this in this guide to securing a wireless network.